+We employ Deep Deterministic Policy Gradient (DDPG) algorithm~\citep{lillicrap2016ContinuousControlDeep} to solve Eq.~\eqref{eq:action-value} owing to its conceptual and implementation simplicity, as well as to its demonstrated effectiveness in controlling the Kuramoto–Sivashinsky equation~\citep[e.g.,][]{bucci2019ControlChaoticSystems}.
+DDPG is a model-free RL algorithm designed for environments with continuous state and action spaces.
+Its architecture consists of two neural networks: (i) an actor network $\vect{\pi}(\vect{s};\vect{\theta}^\pi)$, i.e., the policy, which maps the state $\vect{s}$ to a continuous deterministic action $\vect{a}$; and (ii) a critic network $Q^\pi(\vect{s}, \vect{a};\vect{\theta}^Q)$, which estimates the action-value function associated with the current policy.
+The actor and critic are parameterized by their respective weights $\vect{\theta}^\pi$ and $\vect{\theta}^Q$.
+The actor is trained to select actions that maximize the action-value function~\eqref{eq:action-value}, while the critic is trained to minimize the temporal difference error derived from the Bellman equation~\eqref{eq:q_bellman}.
+Since the underlying system's dynamics are unknown and solving equation~\eqref{eq:q_bellman} becomes intractable in high-dimensional continuous spaces, we approximate the expectation in Eq.~\eqref{eq:q_bellman} via Monte Carlo sampling.
+This sampling is implemented via an experience replay buffer $\mathcal{B}$: as the agent interacts with the environment, transition tuples $(\vect{s}_k, \vect{a}_k, r_k, \vect{s}_{k+1})$ are stored in $\mathcal{B}$, and later sampled in batches for training in an off-policy fashion.
+This approach enhances sample efficiency by allowing multiple updates from past experience.
+Target networks $\vect{\pi}'$ and $Q^{\pi}{'}$ are updated with an exponential moving average of the learning networks to ensure the stability of the algorithm.
+The pseudo-code for the network updates are provided in Alg.~\ref{alg:ddpg}.
 However, in reality the control problem is a POMDP, because full state observability is often unattainable and only a subset of the full state can be measured---especially for chaotic turbulent fluid systems.
 With partial observability we account for two additional spaces: the observable $\mathcal{O}$ and likelihood $\mathcal{Z}(\vect{o}_k|\vect{s}_k)$ spaces, where $\mathcal{Z}(\vect{o}_k|\vect{s}_k)$ denotes the probability of observing $\vect{o}_k$ given that the system is in state $\vect{s}_k$~\citep{kaelbling1998PlanningActingPartially}.